-If you believe you did not commit the infraction than you should select box three (3) on the back of the citation and request a contested hearing.
+If you believe you did not commit the infraction than you should select the contested hearing option.
 Unless you request that the citing officer be subpoenaed, the procedure at hearing will be for the judge to read the sworn statement of the officer.
 You then will have the opportunity to testify and present any evidence or witnesses you wish.
 Infraction hearings are governed by the Infraction Rules for Courts of Limited Jurisdiction (IRLJ).

 You are entitled to a list of witnesses the plaintiff intends to call at the hearing and a copy of the citing officer’s sworn statement if it will be offered into evidence at the hearing.
 If you wish to obtain a copy of the officer’s statement and plaintiff’s list of witnesses, you must file a written demand with the prosecuting attorney at least 14 days before the scheduled hearing:

 Pend Oreille County Infractions The address is Deputy Prosecutor Ashley Stetson, Pend Oreille County Prosecuting Attorney, P.O.
 Box 5070 Newport, Washington 99156 (509-447-4414 fax: 509-4470235)